lostintangent/gitdoc/README.md

 From here, you can [restore](#restoring-versions), [undo](#undoing-changes), and/or [squash](#collapsing-versions) versions from the `Timeline`, in order to "clean" up/manage your history.
 When you're done, simply click the `GitDoc` button in your status bar, or run the `GitDoc: Disable` command, in order to disable auto-commits.

-And if you'd like to have GitDoc generate semantic commit messages on your behalf, you can enable the [Copilot integration](#ai-generated-commit-messages), which uses AI to summarize your changes 🤖
+And if you'd like to have GitDoc generate semantic commit messages on your behalf, you can enable the [Copilot integration](#ai-generated-commit-messages), which uses AI to automatically summarize your changes 🤖

 ## Auto-commiting